Imperial Diet (Austria): Critique of the Assembly

 Edward Crankshaw raises three major critiques of the Kremsier Assembly in his book, The Fall of the House of Habsburg.
 First, the constitution claimed that all political power was derived from the people yet it called for a central authority.
 Could anyone have honestly thought a Habsburg Emperor with central authority vested in him would have been an ideological proponent of and see himself as an extension of a Rousseauan "will of the people"?
 Is it even possible to understand one's subjects if they come from thirteen major ethnicities?
 Second, the Assembly had zero representatives from Hungary since the region was in revolt, thus all Hungarian issues were completely ignored.
-Third, the Assembly failed to take into account the larger picture, meaning there was no acknowledgement of the Frankfurt Assembly's attempts to create a unified Germany (including the German states within Austria) and there was no realization that the Prime Minister, Schwarzenberg, was drawn to the Frankfurt Assembly.
+Third, the Assembly failed to take into account the larger picture, meaning there was no acknowledgement of the Frankfurt Parliament's attempts to create a unified Germany (including the German states within Austria) and there was no realization that the Prime Minister, Schwarzenberg, was drawn to the Frankfurt Parliament.

 Reaction to the Kremsier Constitution

 Following the dissolution of the Assembly, Schwarzenberg had his own constitution drawn up.
-The new constitution saved only one significant piece of the Kremsier Constitution: vernaculars were now permissible at the local levels for all non-political discussion.
+The new constitution saved only one significant piece of the Kremsier Constitution: vernaculars were permissible at the local levels for all non-political discussion.
 Besides this stripped version of an article in the Kremsier Constitution, four major points were drawn up in the new constitution: 1) the Emperor was given absolute authority in dealing with the military and foreign policy.
-2) Parliament would meet once a year but the Emperor had the power to dismiss them and veto all legislation Parliament passed, effectively turning Parliament into a bicameral debate society.
+2) Parliament would meet once a year but the Emperor had the power to dismiss them and veto all legislation Parliament passed.
 3) the Emperor was equipped with an advisory council of his choosing.
 4) German was the official language of the Empire for politics, education, and administration and the Empire was united under one crown, one constitution, and one parliament.
 As one can see, the progressive movement of the Kremsier Parliament created a devastating backlash against the growing national identities of the Empire.
 The Empire was now tightly controlled in a neo-absolutist regime with a hostile attitude towards nationalist tendencies.